650-906-5000

 Working as a Divorce Communications Coach, I am often asked if I have any advice for people entering the Collaborative process.
 While having the courage and willingness to enter into honest and respectful face-to-face negotiations with your soon-to-be ex-spouse is absolutely essential, here are eight other ways you can help your Collaborative Divorce.

-During times of big changes and life transitions, such as the ones brought by divorce, people have an opportunity to really alter some behaviors and see things from new perspectives.
+1. Think of the process as creating a new start: During times of big changes and life transitions, such as the ones brought by divorce, people have an opportunity to really alter some behaviors and see things from new perspectives.
 Do you want to have similar communication issues in your next relationship?
 Do you want to continue the same dysfunctional patterns with your ex-spouse?
 If not, spend some time with your Divorce Communications Coach to learn new ways of problem solving, discussing difficult issues, and managing emotions.
 The additional skills will continue to help improve your relationships, as long as you practice them.

 2. Be Honest: Yes, I also mentioned it above, but I believe it's so important to the process that I thought I should discuss it further.
 Nothing can ruin the collaborative process quite like dishonesty.
 While hiding assets tends to be a common area people think about when dishonesty is experienced, it can come in many forms, in an attempt to influence agreements.
 Clients who insist on being dishonest, will soon find themselves without a professional support team.
 Because it’s one of the core principals everyone agrees to, when they sign on to work collaboratively, professionals will resign from teams, with clients who lack integrity.